pipisr/blues/PRIVACY.md

 9. Consent

-By using the Bluetooth Simulator App, you consent to the collection and use of information as outlined in this Privacy Policy.
+By using the App, you consent to the collection and use of information as outlined in this Privacy Policy.

 10. Governing Law